gardener/gardener/docs/proposals/33-machine-image-capabilities.md

 #### How frequently are new capabilities added?

-Of course the capabilities have different lifecycle.
+Of course the capabilities have different lifecycles.
 The Boot mode [UEFI](https://de.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface) was introduces in 1998 and is still very relevant and critical today.
 Yet other capability options like NVMe disc support are now supported by all major operating systems.

 This means: **Capabilities might be deprecated and removed**